skaji/CPAN-Mirror-Tiny/README.md

       Your::Module

-I hope that cpanm delegates the process of not only resolving modules but also fetching modules to [CPAN::Common::Index](https://metacpan.org/pod/CPAN::Common::Index)-like objects entirely, so that we can hack cpanm easily.
+I hope that cpanm delegates the process of not only resolving modules but also fetching modules to [CPAN::Common::Index](https://metacpan.org/pod/CPAN::Common::Index)-like objects entirely.
+Then we can hack cpanm easily.

 I believe that cpanm 2.0 also known as [Menlo](https://metacpan.org/pod/Menlo) comes with such features!